Savvythelegend/PGDocs/docs/connection_pooling.md

 - Removes all the above when it detects that a cluster doesn't have any pooler associated to it

-!!!
-Important
+:::important
-    If you specify your own secrets, the operator doesn't automatically integrate the pooler.
+If you specify your own secrets, the operator doesn't automatically
+    integrate the pooler.

 To manually integrate the pooler, if you specified your own